Transformosa/bimU.io.Docs/docs/viewer/navigate-using-web-viewer.md

 Make sure bimU.io Launcher is running and connected to browser.
 Then you can open a saved viewpoint in any supported BIM software as long as a corresponding model file is also opened.
 More details around bimU.io Launcher can be found [here](/upload-a-bim-model#install-bimuio-launcher).

 The latest version of bimU.io Launcher supports setting camera viewpoint from/to Solibri.
 Please make sure Solibri is opened with REST API enabled and bimU.io Launcher is running in the background.
 We've created a Windows program called **Start Solibri** that does everything needed to use this function.
-You can find it in the `Start Menu` -> `bimU.io` or `Transformosa` -> `Start Solibri`.
+You can find it in the `Start Menu` => `bimU.io` (or `Transformosa`) => `Start Solibri`.

 ### View BIM Data